kishan-rajoria/CPP/L8/Readme.md

 ### **Key Takeaways**
 - Vectors are dynamic and provide various built-in functions for easy manipulation.
 - They combine the flexibility of dynamic memory with the efficiency of arrays.
-- Practice using vectors to solve real-world problems efficiently.
+- Practice using vectors to solve real-world problems.

 ### **outputs**
 <table>